ahmadiehsan/personal_docs/docs/mathematics/probability_and_statistics/variance.md

 !!! info

-    High variance is better than low variance **because that feature carries more meaning**, as long as it’s meaningful and not just outliers.
+    High variance is better than low variance **because that feature carries more meaning**, as long as it's meaningful and not just outliers.

 ## Formula